rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ### [Data Lake Store](https://docs.microsoft.com/azure/data-lake-store/data-lake-store-overview)

-Capture data of any size in a single location for performing data analytics.
+Capture data of any size and shape into a single location for performing analytics.

 ```XML
 <dependency>